RhymezxCode/NetworkStateObserver/README.md

     }
 ```

-## You can also inject NetworkStateObserver, and use it everywhere in your app with Hilt: :thumbsup:
+### You can also inject NetworkStateObserver, and use it everywhere in your app with Hilt :syringe: :

 * Create an object for the NetworkStateModule in your di package: